Updated November 30, 2025

 7. Documentation & Traceability

-Proper documentation supports audits, regulatory reviews, and incident response.
-Traceability links risks, requirements, and controls throughout the lifecycle.
+Proper documentation supports audits, regulatory reviews, and incident response, as it provides traceability links between risks, requirements, and controls throughout the lifecycle.

 Tools